apache/airflow/CONTRIBUTING.rst

 * **Integration tests** are available in the Breeze development environment that is also used for Airflow Travis CI tests.
-Integration test are special tests that require additional services running, such as Postgres,Mysql, Kerberos, etc. These tests are not yet clearly marked as integration tests but soon they will be clearly separated by the ``pytest`` annotations.
+Integration test are special tests that require additional services running, such as Postgres, Mysql, Kerberos, etc. They are marked using custom ``pytest`` markers as described in `Testing document <TESTING.rst#airflow-integration-tests>`_

 * **System tests** are automatic tests that use external systems like Google Cloud Platform.
 These tests are intended for an end-to-end DAG execution.